pandas-dev/pandas/doc/source/io.rst

 Fallback Behavior
 +++++++++++++++++

-If the JSON serialiser cannot handle the container contents directly it will fallback in the following manner:
+If the JSON serializer cannot handle the container contents directly it will fallback in the following manner:

-- if a ``toDict`` method is defined by the unrecognised object then that will be called and its returned ``dict`` will be JSON serialised.
+- if a ``toDict`` method is defined by the unrecognised object then that will be called and its returned ``dict`` will be JSON serialized.
 - if a ``default_handler`` has been passed to ``to_json`` that will be called to convert the object.
 - otherwise an attempt is made to convert the object to a ``dict`` by parsing its contents.
 However if the object is complex this will often fail with an ``OverflowError``.

-Your best bet when encountering ``OverflowError`` during serialisation is to specify a ``default_handler``.
+Your best bet when encountering ``OverflowError`` during serialization is to specify a ``default_handler``.
 For example ``timedelta`` can cause
 problems: